 Navajo Elementary School

-- Navajo Elementary School's student population of 378 students has stayed relatively flat over five school years.
+Navajo Elementary School's student population of 378 students has grown by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-6|